 Contact hours (1 total): 1 lecture History of physical therapy.
 History and role of professional organizations, legal and ethical accountability, and healthcare delivery systems.
 Introduction to the role and scope of work for the physical therapist assistant.
 Introduction to interpersonal communication, cultural diversity, disability awareness, and professional behavior.
-Note: The online sections require that exams be taken at approved proctoring sites.
+Note: The online sections require that the final exam be taken onsite during approved proctoring sessions.